jbsmith7741/Randomizer/README.md

 13. Random letter with repetitions allowed.

 14. Random city/town of the world.

-15. Settings and current state memory should hold after app is minimised and also closed.

-16. Don't use small fine fonts for anything.

 17. Random movie selector from 1000 most epic films of past 40 years.